Vennverse/autojobr-main/replit.md

 - **Host**: Frontend binds to 0.0.0.0:5000 for proper proxy handling

 ## Recent Changes (Sept 30, 2025)
-- Initial Replit environment setup
+- ✅ GitHub import successfully configured for Replit environment
-- Created .env file with DATABASE_URL and SESSION_SECRET
+- ✅ Workflow configured: "Start application" runs `npm run dev` on port 5000 with webview output
-- Fixed Vite server configuration for Replit proxy compatibility
+- ✅ Vite server configured with `host: 0.0.0.0` and `allowedHosts: true` for Replit proxy compatibility
-- Configured workflow for port 5000 with webview output
-- Verified PostgreSQL database connection
+- ✅ PostgreSQL database connected and verified (using DATABASE_URL environment variable)
-- All services initialized successfully
+- ✅ All backend services initialized successfully (AI, WebSocket, file storage, payment integrations)
+- ✅ Frontend loading correctly with React + Vite HMR working
+- ✅ Deployment configured for Replit Autoscale with build and start commands
+- ✅ No LSP errors or TypeScript issues detected

 ## Architecture Notes
 - The app uses a monolithic architecture with frontend and backend in one repo